khulnasoft/khulnasoft/doc/dev/background-information/insights/backend.md

 ### (2) The _insight enqueuer_ (indexed recorder) detects existing insights that need new data

-The _insight enqueuer_ is a background goroutine running in the `worker` service of Sourcegraph ([code](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@008d572e1e9c79b28d0feaf48b09b9dffb2f1152/-/blob/internal/insights/background/insight_enqueuer.go)), which runs all background goroutines for Sourcegraph - so long as `DISABLE_CODE_INSIGHTS=true` is not set on the `worker` container/process.
+The _insight enqueuer_ is a background goroutine running in the `worker` service of Khulnasoft ([code](https://khulnasoft.com/github.com/sourcegraph/sourcegraph@008d572e1e9c79b28d0feaf48b09b9dffb2f1152/-/blob/internal/insights/background/insight_enqueuer.go)), which runs all background goroutines for Khulnasoft - so long as `DISABLE_CODE_INSIGHTS=true` is not set on the `worker` container/process.

 Its job is to periodically schedule a recording of 'current' values for Insights by enqueuing a recording using a global query.
 This only requires a single global query per insight regardless of the number of repositories, and will return results for all the matched repositories.
 Each matched repository will still be recorded individually.